ElladanGE/covid_alarm_clock/README.md

 ## Testing
-To run the test, in \COVID_AlarmClock directory, simply type:
+To run the test, in \covid_alarm_clock directory, simply type:
 ```sh
 $ pytest
 ```